 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description with excellent completeness and trigger term quality.
-The 'Use when' clause is thorough with six well-defined scenarios using natural language patterns.
-The main weakness is that the core capability description ('captures learnings, errors, and corrections') is somewhat abstract and could benefit from more concrete action verbs describing what the skill actually does mechanically.
+This is a strong description with excellent trigger term coverage and completeness, clearly specifying both what the skill does and when to use it with six detailed trigger scenarios.
+Its main weakness is that the core capability description ('captures learnings, errors, and corrections') is somewhat abstract and could benefit from more concrete action verbs describing what specifically happens when the skill is invoked.
+The disambiguation with the CI variant is a nice touch.

 Suggestions